SGDDNB/CLIPreg/README.md

 Let’s have a look at the gene\_groups file from the example data.
 It consists in 2 columns containing the “geneID” and the “Gene\_group” for all the DE genes.
-This is as an example on fibroblasts stimulated by TGFB, if you start with your own gene groups, go to next code line.
+This is as an example on fibroblasts stimulated by TGFB, when you start with your own gene groups, go to next code line.
 Ideally, the gene groups are obtained from deltaTE analysis but any method to find gene groups can also be run.